aws-samples/eks-workshop-v2/website/docs/introduction/getting-started/first.md

 * Run a single replica
 * Expose the container on port 8080 named `http`
 * Run [probes/healthchecks](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/) against the `/health` path
-* [Requests](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/) a specific amount of CPU and memory so the Kubernetes scheduler can place it on a node with enough available resourcs
+* [Requests](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/) a specific amount of CPU and memory so the Kubernetes scheduler can place it on a node with enough available resources
 * Apply labels to the Pods so other resources can refer to them

 The manifests also include the Service used by other components to access the catalog API: